-14+ Revealing Oil and Gas Industry Statistics in 2022
+The Most Revealing Oil and Gas Industry Statistics for 2023

 With soaring gas and oil prices, a global surge in energy costs, widespread political turmoil, and full-on European energy crises, the state of energy production is set to get even more chaotic in the months to come.
 The largest oil-producing countries are struggling with supplies, and consumers around the globe are bracing for soaring inflation to affect energy costs.